jhw2167/MCM_001_HBs-Ore-Cluster-and-Regen/README.md

+            "oreClusterMinYLevelSpawn": 0,			  // clusters will not spawn below this y level "minChunksBetweenOreClusters": 0,			// spaces your clusters out "oreVeinModifier": 1.0,					// does nothing, at the momement "biomeWhitelist": [						//list all biomes that this configuration should spawn in, a blank whitelist spawns this cluster in all biomes
+		                "minecraft:ice_spikes",
+		                "minecraft:deep_frozen_ocean",
+		                "minecraft:jagged_peaks",
+		                "minecraft:deep_ocean",
+		                "minecraft:stony_peaks",
+		                "minecraft:deep_dark",
+		                "minecraft:deep_cold_ocean"
+		            ],
-            "oreClusterMinYLevelSpawn": 0,			  // clusters will not spawn below this y level "minChunksBetweenOreClusters": 0,			// spaces your clusters out "oreVeinModifier": 1.0,					// does nothing, at the momement "oreClusterNonReplaceableBlocks": "bedrock, air",	// specifies blocks that we DO NOT want the cluster replacing when it is built, put "air" here will make your cluster conform to the shape of the cave around it, but it will have less ore
+			"biomeBlacklist": [	], 					//Alternatively, you can leave biomeWhiteList blank and blacklist biomes instead "oreClusterNonReplaceableBlocks": "bedrock, air",	// specifies blocks that we DO NOT want the cluster replacing when it is built, put "air" here will make your cluster conform to the shape of the cave around it, but it will have less ore
             "oreClusterReplaceableEmptyBlocks": "",					// other blocks you want to spawn around your cluster - you could choose "stone" or "deepslate" or choose other ores use  "hbs_foundation:empty_block" to leave blocks unchanged
             "oreClusterDoesRegenerate": true						//specifies whether we want this cluster to regenerate each period